kelly-bazella/Quiz-Game/README.md

 If the user answers incorrectly, 10 "points" or seconds is taken off their score.
 If they get through all the questions they are taken to a screen that gives them their score where they can enter their initials and be added to the highscore list.

+Code for scoring below.
+An iterator is initiated at 0, and the score is initiated at 100.

 ![](scoring.PNG)

 ## GIF